zuozhenggh/learning-library/analytics-library/sailgp/analytics/analytics.md

 >NOTE: In the most recent update of Oracle Analytics Cloud, "Projects" have were renamed to "Workbooks".
 The functionality is unchanged.
 Please keep this in mind for the rest of the labs.

-1. Still in the data set editor, on the top right, click **Create Project**.
+1. Still in the data set editor, on the top right, click **Create Workbook**.

    ![Change aggregation to average](images/create-project.png)